apache/hbase/PluggableRpcAuthentication.md

 In addition to these attributes, a provider also must define the following attributes:

-3. The SASL mechanim being used.
+3. The SASL mechanism being used.
 4. The Hadoop AuthenticationMethod, e.g. "TOKEN", "KERBEROS", "CERTIFICATE"
 5. The Token "kind", the name used to identify a TokenIdentifier, e.g. `HBASE_AUTH_TOKEN`